-Concordance of the AEMP Design Plan Version 6.0 with relevant WLWB recommendations and Directives are summarized in Table 8.1-1.
-In addition, DDMI has made some additional revisions; these items are summarized in Table 8.1-2.
+Concordance of the AEMP Design Plan Version 6.1 with relevant WLWB recommendations, decisions and Directives are summarized in Table 8.1-1.
 References to sections of the report where items have been addressed are indicated in the final column of each table.